 Thanks to advances in technology, such as web conferencing, Skype, instant messaging and online project management, companies around the globe are revamping their work arrangements to accommodate an increasingly mobile workforce.

-Therefore, as their popularity continues to grow, managers and business owners must be able to successfully manage these global teams and build remote corporate cultures.
+Therefore, as the popularity - and, indeed, necessity - of this trend continues to grow, you must be able to successfully manage a global team and cultivate a remote corporate culture.
 Otherwise, problems can quickly arise, leading to team members feeling isolated and reluctant to ask for help.

-To help get you started, we have outlined seven top tips for managing a virtual team.
+To help get you started, we have outlined seven top tips for remote leadership:

 1. Find the Right People